The Thakhek Loop in Laos is a one-of-a-kind, off-the-beaten-path 220 mile (350 km) adventure in Central Laos.

 Day 1 — Thakhek to Thalang | 110 km | 4-6 hrs.

-A short distance out of Thakhek, look for the turnoff on the left to Tham Nong Pa Fa (Buddha Cave) — never hurts to top up your karma before a big motorbike adventure in a developing country.
-Visiting this cave for a blessing by a Buddhist monk in a sacred cave is one of the highlights of the the Thakhek Loop for a lot of riders. [map]
+A short distance out of Thakhek, look for the turnoff on the left to Tham Nong Pa Fa (Buddha Cave)—never hurts to top up your karma before a big motorbike adventure in a developing country.
+Visiting this sacred cave for a blessing by a Buddhist monk is one of the highlights of the the Thakhek Loop for a lot of riders. [map]

-Back on Route 12, look out for Green Climbers Home on the right-hand side, where you can stop for a meal or a break, or if rock climbing floats your boat, grab a bungalow and plan on staying awhile. [map]
+Back on Route 12, look out for Green Climbers Home on the right-hand side, where you can stop for a meal or a break.
+If epic rock climbing floats your boat, grab a bungalow and plan on staying awhile. [map]

-Thafalang (Foreigner’s Landing), one of the newer additions to the route in recent years, is a vast Lao-style recreation complex offering eating huts over the river and various recreational activities including a hike to a stunning viewpoint. [map]
+Thafalang (Foreigner’s Landing), one of the newer additions to the route in recent years, is a vast Lao-style recreation complex offering overwater eating huts along the river and various recreational activities including a hike to a stunning viewpoint. [map]

 Xieng Liap (also on your right as you ride east) is another popular stop.
 Pull off on the dirt track and wait to be greeted by a local kid or two who will guide you into this stunning water cave.
 Venturing into Xieng Liap can be physically demanding and you’ll probably get wet, but many riders agree it’s worth it. [map]